6 days in off-season Disko Bay incl. Ilulissat, UNESCO Icefjord and settlement visit

 Updated information as well as details on charges for excess baggage can be found directly on the airlines webpages.

 Getting around in Greenland is an adventure itself.
 It is the world's largest island with towns and settlements scattered along the coastline, far away from each other.
 There are no roads connecting the towns and settlements, thus boats, airplanes and helicopters are the primary means of transportation.
-The coastal ferry 'Sarfaq Ittuk' sails between South Greenland and Uummannaq, connecting the communities along the West Coast.
+The coastal ferry 'Sarfaq Ittuk' sails between Qaqortoq in South Greenland and Ilulissat in West Greenland, connecting the communities along the West Coast.
 Greenland's East is even more remote and can only be reached by ship or by airplane from Iceland or from Nuuk.

 In winter dog sleds and snowmobiles provide access to hunting grounds and also serve as vehicles for adventurers.